magda-io/magda-ui-plugin-component-dap-image-gallery/README.md

-# Magda UI Plugin Component DAP Thumbnail Viewer
+# Magda UI Plugin Component DAP Image Gallery

-A Magda UI Plugin Component that allows users to view the thumbnails of the files / distributions that are harvested from CSIRO DAP system.
+A Magda UI Plugin Component that allows users to preview available images that are contained in a CSIRO DAP system dataset.

 This plugin requires Magda v2.2.0 or higher.

 > Since Magda v2.2.0, users can load more than one "Extra Visualisation Section" type Magda UI Plugin Components.
-To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSections.xxxx`.
-Here, `MagdaPluginComponentExtraVisualisationSections` should be an object with key `xxxx` set to the plugin component. e.g. the DAP thumbnail viewer plugin choose to export itself to `MagdaPluginComponentExtraVisualisationSections.DAPThumbnailViewer`.
+To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSection.xxxx`.
+Here, `MagdaPluginComponentExtraVisualisationSection` should be an object with key `xxxx` set to the plugin component. e.g. the DAP thumbnail viewer plugin choose to export itself to `MagdaPluginComponentExtraVisualisationSection.DAPImageGallery`.

 More about Magda UI Plugin Component see: https://github.com/magda-io/magda-plugin-ui-component-examples